Learning Efficient Representations of Neutrino Telescope Events: Architecture

 \section{Architecture}

 Since their inception, VAEs have been extensively utilized for learning effective data representations and generative modeling~\cite{kingma2022autoencodingvariationalbayes}.
 More recently, transformers have demonstrated exceptional performance in handling sequential data~\cite{NIPS2017-3f5ee243}.
 Given the time series nature of our dataset, we incorporate transformer layers to enhance feature learning capabilities.
 Our model employs the standard encoder-decoder structure, as illustrated in~\Cref{fig:architecture}.
-We assume a Gaussian prior for the latent space and train the encoder to learn the parameters $\mu$ and $\sigma$, with some added random noise $\epsilon$.
-The re-parameterization trick is then utilized to construct the latent representation $z$ while maintaining proper gradient flow to these parameters.
+We assume a Gaussian prior for the latent space, and train the encoder to predict the parameters $\mu$ and $\sigma$, which correspond to the mean and standard deviation, respectively, of the approximate posterior distribution over the latent variables.
+These parameters describe the distribution from which the latent representation is sampled, incorporating randomness via a noise variable $\epsilon$.
+The re-parameterization trick~\cite{kingma2013auto} is then utilized to construct the latent representation $z = \mu + \sigma \cdot \epsilon$, allowing for proper gradient flow to $\mu$ and $\sigma$ during training.
 A key property of VAEs over regular autoencoders is their continuous latent space, meaning that similar representations within this space correspond to similar reconstructed PATDs.

 The input data PATDs are formatted as one-dimensional time series sequences of equal length, with each element corresponding to a specific time in sequence.
 Each element features a single attribute: the number of photon hits occurring during that particular time window.
 We first expand the feature space with an input embedding layer.
 The encoder and decoder are constructed by stacking blocks.
 Importantly, we employ a hybrid approach that operates across both the feature and sequence dimensions.
 Transformer layers process the feature dimension, followed by a feed-forward network that down-samples or up-samples the sequence length in the encoder and decoder, respectively.
 Linear layers are then used to flatten the feature dimension into latent representations, as well as to generate output logits after the decoder.
 We use a simple vector of learnable parameters, the "memory embedding," which acts as the memory input for the transformer decoder layers.
 After the final linear layer, the outputs are fed through the softmax function to obtain a properly normalized probability density.
 We interpret the final softmax activation's output as the probability of detecting a photon hit in each timing bin.